 4. Place an unwrapped Hershey Kiss on the center of the pretzels.

 5. Bake for about 4 minutes at 200 degrees Fahrenheit.
 Others I know do higher and faster but I tend to scorch my chocolate that way.
+Watch for the chocolate to get shiny and test to see if the tip flattens easily.
+The kiss does not lose it's shape when it's melted.

 6. Gently place your topping treat on the Kiss and press it down into the Kiss.
 Or if using almonds (or walnuts) place on the kiss and press it down.